 - It is possible that your network is blocking the Teredo protocol.

 - There can be an issue with your Teredo adapter

 - There’s software installed on your PC that’s disabling Teredo functionality.

-Microsoft also suggests to check for service alerts here on the Xbox Live Status page – or see if an Xbox Live service alert appears at the top of this page.
+Microsoft also suggests checking for service alerts here on the Xbox Live Status page – or see if an Xbox Live service alert appears at the top of this page.
 If there is a service alert, wait until the service is back up and running, then try to connect.